crkn-rcdr/OCR-Evaluations/README.md

 - `sauvola_binary`
 - black-border cropping before OCR

+In plain terms, those options mean:

+- `light_clean` applies a very light denoising pass to remove small scanner grime and speckle without heavily changing the page
+- `background_flatten` estimates the page's uneven gray background and evens it out so the text stands out more consistently across the sheet
+- `contrast` / CLAHE boosts local contrast in small regions, which can make faint strokes and thin newspaper type easier for OCR to separate from the page
+- `deskew` tries to detect whether the whole page is slightly rotated and, if so, rotates it back to a more level reading angle
+- `sauvola_binary` converts the page into a black-and-white style text image using adaptive thresholding, which can help when foreground and background are hard to separate but can also throw away useful grayscale detail
+- black-border cropping before OCR tries to detect the real page area inside a dark scanner border, crop to that region, and then keep track of the offset so OCR coordinates can still be mapped back to the original image

 For this page, preprocessing matters because the text sits inside a large dark border and on an uneven gray background.
 Even when OCR can still "see" the letters, cleanup can materially improve text detection, reduce false positives